bring/developer-site/_posts/2017-05-08-alerting-in-grafana.md

 As mentioned in our previous blog, We at bring, use influx and grafana extensively, as one of the monitoring tools to collect statistics and visualize different aspects of applications performance.

-We have been quite excited with the latest version of grafana, which now provides Alert engine, using which we can set up alert rules on the statistics that we collect all over.
+We have been quite excited with the latest version of grafana, which now provides alerting engine, which we can set up alert rules on the statistics that we collect all over.

 <img src="{{ site.baseurl }}/img/grafana-notification-channels.png" />

 As shown in above image, grafana provides built in support for configuring different types of notification channels on which you would want to get notified when the alert rule set up on your monitoring is satisfied.

-We use slack as the common communication tools and wanted alerts from grafana to reach out on slack, Fortunately, grafana also provides a built in support for integrating these alerts to slack, but unfortunately latest released version of grafana has a bug, because of which the slack integration do not really works due to some proxy issue.
+We use slack as the common communication tools and wanted alerts from grafana to reach out on slack, grafana also provides a built in support for integrating these alerts to slack, but there's an issue with proxy support in the latest version of grafana that causes slack integration to not work for us.

 So we moved towards another possible simplest solution, grafana also provides ability to get alerts posted on a webhook with a predefined payload which looks something like this.